One-shot learning (computer vision): Feature detection and representation

-To detect features in an image so that it can be represented by a constellation model, the Kadir Brady feature detector is used on grey-scale images, finding salient regions of the image.
+To detect features in an image so that it can be represented by a constellation model, the Kadir–Brady saliency detector is used on grey-scale images, finding salient regions of the image.
 These regions are then clustered, yielding a number of features (the clusters) and the shape parameter $X$, composed of the cluster centers.
-The Kadir Brady detector was chosen because it produces fewer, more salient regions, as opposed to feature detectors like multiscale Harris, which produces numerous, less significant regions.
+The Kadir–Brady detector was chosen because it produces fewer, more salient regions, as opposed to feature detectors like multiscale Harris, which produces numerous, less significant regions.

-The regions are then taken from the image and rescaled to a small patch of 11 x 11 pixels, allowing each patch to be represented in 121-dimensional space.
+The regions are then taken from the image and rescaled to a small patch of 11 × 11 pixels, allowing each patch to be represented in 121-dimensional space.
 This dimensionality is reduced using principal component analysis, and $A$, the appearance parameter, is then formed from the first 10 principal components of each patch.

 Learning

 To obtain shape and appearance priors, three categories (spotted cats, faces, and airplanes) are learned using maximum likelihood estimation.
 These object category model parameters are then used to estimate the hyper-parameters of the desired priors.

 Given a set of training examples, the algorithm runs the feature detector on these images, and determines model parameters from the salient regions.
-The hypothesis index h assigning features to parts prevents a closed-form solution of the linear model, so the posterior $p(\theta| X_t, A_t, O_{fg})$ is estimated by variational Bayesian expectation-maximization, which is run until parameter convergence after ~ 100 iterations.
+The hypothesis index h assigning features to parts prevents a closed-form solution of the linear model, so the posterior $p(\theta| X_t, A_t, O_{fg})$ is estimated by variational Bayesian expectation–maximization algorithm, which is run until parameter convergence after ~ 100 iterations.
 Learning a category in this fashion takes under a minute on a 2.8 GHz machine with a 4-part model and < 10 training images.